pvginkel/PdfiumViewer/README.markdown

 ## License

-PdfiumViewer is licensed under the LGPL 3.
+PdfiumViewer is licensed under the Apache 2.0 license.
 See the license details for how PDFium is licensed.